Once upon a time, there was a young woman that ask herself “Why am not happy?” and “Why can’t I be more like she wish for?”

 The feeling that was pushing me down in my spirit was frustration, because I believed that I didn’t had what I deserved.

-I felt frustrated because I was working in a company doing a job that I had to do just to make sure that my bills were paied at the end of the month.
-Added to it, I was accepting everything others wanted to be done.
+I felt frustrated because I was working just to pay my bills at the end of the month.
+Added to it, I was doing everything someone else wanted, without listening to my needs.

 And why?
 Why was I living like that?